tbaratta/iMPOSTURE/Login/README.md

 4. Copy the example env file:
    copy .env.example .env

-   Then edit .env and paste in the Auth0 values we’ll share with you.
+   Then edit .env and paste in the Auth0 values shared.

 5. Run the app:
    python app.py